-Principal Risks and Uncertainties
+Principal risks and uncertainties

-The main risks that the Bank has identified are credit risk arising from changes in credit quality and the recoverability of loans and amounts due from counterparties, concentration risk arising from an uneven distribution of counterparties mainly drawn from the Belgian property, building and construction and related services sector and liquidity and interest rate risks which are inherent in the nature of the business of banking.
-Other risks which are closely monitored by management include market risk, reputational risk, operational risk as well as cyber-security and business continuity risks.
+The main risks that the Bank has identified are credit risk arising from changes in credit quality and the recoverability of loans and amounts due from Belgian and Maltese counterparties, concentration risk arising from an uneven distribution of counterparties mainly drawn from the Belgian property, building and construction and related services sector, the Bank's exposure to the retail sector in Malta, and liquidity and interest rate risks which are inherent in the nature of the business of banking.
+Other risks which are closely monitored by management include foreign exchange risk and investment price risk, reputational risk, operational risk as well as cyber-security and business continuity risks.